 Amazing grace looks like this:

 Jesus caught Peter with his hand.
 (Matt 14:31) When Peter doubted, God didn’t let him sink; He reached out and grabbed him.
 That’s powerful, because sometimes it’s hard…BUT GOD!
-He is beyond faithful.
+He is beyond faithful to grab you when you need Him most.

 So now what?